 Ashoka the Great was an Indian conquerer who spent years fighting battle after battle before converting to Buddhism.
 This is a really interesting parallel to our beloved Ahsoka, who after years of fighting during the Clone Wars decided to leave the Jedi Order to become someone new.
 To become someone greater.

 This is where my love for Ahsoka really begins.
 I enjoy her in The Clone Wars animated show a lot.
 The first few seasons have her growing up and learning more by example than by the book (she is the padawan of Anakin Skywalker after all).
-She starts the show out as “Snips”, the annoying padawan of Anakin.
+She starts the show out as “Snips,” the annoying padawan of Anakin.
 But by the conclusion of season 5 of The Clone Wars, Ahsoka is a completely different character than she was at the show’s start.
 Cunning, thoughtful, and aggressive, Ahsoka Tano is everything a Jedi should be.
 By the end of the show, even though she’s not a Jedi by title, she’s a Jedi to us.

 Ahsoka leaving the order is the single most important event to happen in her life.
 It separates her from the only family she’s ever known, the only friends she’s ever had, and the only cause she knows that is worth fighting for.
 She could have stayed a Jedi, but she knew in her heart of hearts that to become the person she’s destined to be, she had to do things on her own.

 This is where I really started to see myself in Ahsoka.
 I was raised Catholic.
 I went to Catholic School from ages 3-18.
 It’s all I knew for so long.
 This is until I left home and decided to go to school far away in Florida.
 I was able to become who I really was because I was indeed on my own, just like Ahsoka was after leaving the Order.
-This isn’t the end of our parallels, however.
+These aren’t the end of our parallels, however.
 Ahsoka left the Jedi Order not because she didn’t believe in the force, but because she didn’t believe in the Jedi anymore.
 They accused her of bombing the Jedi temple on Courscant.
 The Jedi nearly even sentenced her to death.
 A simple apology from the order wasn’t enough for Ahsoka.

 As I mentioned, I was raised Catholic.
 My religion is not the point of this article, but it is important in why I love Ahsoka Tano so much.
 She left the Jedi Order.
 I left the Catholic Church.
 It isn’t because of what I do or don’t believe in anymore, it’s because of the institution of the Church.
 If you really know me then you know how vocal I’ve been about a young woman named Alana Chen.
 Alana died because a priest made her hate herself for being gay.
-He brainwashed her and completely turned her back on her just because of something she had no control over.
+He brainwashed her and completely turned his back on her just because of something she had no control over.
 The people in charge of governing the religion let her down.
 The Archdiocese of Denver has taken no accountability in Alana’s death.
 They’re absolute cowards.